 Boat Safety Training Can Help You Avoid Becoming a Statistic

-Memorial Day is coming up, and a lot of people will be taking their boats out for the first time all summer.
+Summer is here, and a lot of people are out on their boats.
 According to a report from the U.S. Coast Guard:

 In 2017, there were 4,291 boating accidents that involved 658 deaths, 2,629 injuries and approximately $46 million of property damage.

 - Almost 76% of all fatal boating accident victims drowned, and of those, almost 84.5% were not wearing a life jacket.

 - Operator inattention, improper lookout, operator inexperience, machinery failure and alcohol use rank as the top five primary contributing factors in accidents.